wasp-lang/wasp/web/docs/pick-a-tutorial.md

      height="400px"
 />

-P.S: If you decide to build another app on your own - we'd love to see that!
+P.S: If you decided to build an app on your own - we'd love to see it!
 If it's simple enough, let's turn it into a tutorial!
 Please check our [contribution guide](contributing) for detailed instructions and reach us on Discord.